ryguy5/arlo-cam-api/README.md

 ## Other Gotchas

 1. I coulnd't seem to get TCP connections to the RTSP stream to work; only UDP.
+EDIT: This DOES seem to work on newer cams, as long as you send RTCP Receiver Reports.

 2. Always ensure your UDP connection sends the `TEARDOWN` request, otherwise the camera will just keep sending data.